IATA-Cargo/ONE-Record/working_draft/API/docs/api-features.md

 **Subscribe to a Logistics Object for updates** - Once a Logistics Object has been created, the holder can propose subscriptions to other parties who will then be notified of any changes.
 Other parties may also request such a subscription at the discretion of the holder.

 **Create Logistics Event linked with Logistics Objects** - Logistics Events like "arrival", "acceptance" etc. are central in the management of logistics and transport.
-Every participant in the Internet of Logistics with sufficient access rights can submit any type of Logistics Event to any published Logistics Object.
+Every participant in the network with sufficient access rights can submit any type of Logistics Event to any published Logistics Object.

-**Read Logistics Event linked to a Logistics Object** - Every participant of the Internet of Logistics with sufficient permissions, can also query the Logistics Events associated with a Logistics Object.
+**Read Logistics Event linked to a Logistics Object** - Every participant of the network with sufficient permissions, can also query the Logistics Events associated with a Logistics Object.

 **Manage access to a Logistics Object** - Another fundamental principle of ONE Record is that only holders of Logistics Objects have fully control access rights to that Logistics Object.
 Therefore, only the holder of a Logistics Object can delegate permissions to users of the Logistics Object.